Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Overview of Contributions

 where $g$ and $h$ are the sum of $g_i$ and $h_i$ values from all agents. $\alpha$ is a weight factor that balances the trade-off between prioritizing shorter paths and faster goal convergence ($\alpha = 0.1$ in our experiments).

-A node is added into the tree, if the agent's positions satisfy the \tcomm{} constraint.
+A node is added into the tree, if the agent's positions at the node satisfy the \tcomm{} constraint.
 An agent's position at a given time is interpolated from its path based on time.
-Due to continuous time and varying durations of different actions, the agent's position can lie anywhere within the workspace.
-If a node is selected to expand (Alg.~\ref{alg:MADIST}.4), its cost is penalized to encourage the planner to choose other nodes in the next iteration.
+Due to continuous time under the \tcomm{} constraint and varied length of actions, the interpolated agent's position can fall anywhere along its paths, and thus anywhere within a sub-division.
+Consequently, expanded paths can result in agent positions being in continuous-space locations throughout the workspace workspace.
+If a node is selected to expand (Alg.~\ref{alg:MADIST}.4), its $f$-value is penalized to encourage the planner to choose other nodes in the next iteration.

 From the proposed techniques, we develop the planner \gls{MAAPGDL} which combines all three of these techniques to to address the \gls{MAT3C} problem.